dart-lang/site-www/src/_guides/language/language-tour.md

 is true, the assertion succeeds and execution continues.
 If it's false, the assertion fails and an exception (an [AssertionError][]) is thrown.

+When exactly do assertions work?
+That depends on the tools and framework you're using:

+* Flutter enables assertions in [debug mode.][Flutter debug mode]
+* Development-only tools such as [dartdevc][] typically support assertions by default.
+* Some tools, such as [dart][] and [dart2js,][dart2js] support assertions through a command-line flag: `--enable-asserts`.

+In production code, assertions are ignored, and the arguments to `assert` aren't evaluated.

 ## Exceptions